 });

-const sessionToken = auth.session_token; // store thisERC-8004 Trust Levels
+const sessionToken = result.session_token; // store thisERC-8004 Trust Levels

 No on-chain identity registered.
 GitHub-authenticated human publishers.